 - Serious Games and Gamification

 - Course: Grundzuege der Modellierung (Principles of Software Modeling) every semester.

 - I also supervise bachelor theses and seminar papers on topics related to my research interests (see above).

-- Thorsten Haendler and Gustaf Neumann: Serious Games for Software Refactoring, In: Software Engineering und Software Management 2019 (SE), February 2019. (accepted)
+- Thorsten Haendler and Gustaf Neumann: Serious Games for Software Refactoring, In: Proc. of Software Engineering und Software Management 2019 (SE), February 2019. (accepted)

-- Thorsten Haendler and Gustaf Neumann: Serious Refactoring Games, In: Proc. of the 52nd Hawaii International Conference on System Sciences (HICSS), IEEE, Hawaii, USA, January 2019. (accepted)
+- Thorsten Haendler and Gustaf Neumann: Serious Refactoring Games, In: Proc. of the 52nd Hawaii International Conference on System Sciences (HICSS), IEEE, Hawaii, USA, January 2019.
+(Best Paper Nomination)

 - Thorsten Haendler: On Using UML Diagrams to Identify and Assess Software Design Smells, In: Proc. of the 13th International Conference on Software Technologies (ICSOFT 2018 ), SciTePress, pp. 413-421, Porto, Portugal, July 2018.